eoinkelly/notes/ai/coursera-machine-learning.md

 Examples of unsupervised algorithms

-1. clustering algorithm
+1. clustering algorithms
-1. cocktail party algorithm
+    * categorizing the data into groups based on some criteria

-Examples of clustering
+    * Examples of clustering
         * http://news.google.com is an example of a clustering algorithm
         * Trying to figure out which machines send traffic to each other in large data centers so you can optimize your network
         * Social network analysis - can you identify groups of friends based on their contact with each other
         * Market segmentation - have an algorithm create market segments for you based on your customers
         * Astronomical data analysis

-### Gnu Octave

-* Free implementation of Matlab (mostly compatible with Matlab scripts)
-* This course uses the "Octave" programming environment to implement algorithms
-* A common pattern is to prototype the algorithm in Octave and then implement in C++/Java later on

-Their reasoning for not using R is:

-> R is a bit too high level.
-This course shows how to actually implement the
-> algorithms of machine learning, while R already has them implemented

-Aside: => R might be practical for me using these in industry setting
+1. cocktail party algorithm
+    > The cocktail party effect is the ability to focus on a specific human voice while filtering out other voices or background noise.
+The ease with which humans perform this trick belies the challenge that scientists and engineers have faced in reproducing it synthetically.

 > Unsupervised Learning
 >